-In our empirical tests of these predictions, we find that investment flows are increasing over time as predicted.
+Our theoretical analysis shows that investment flows should be optimally increasing as the project advances, and our empirical analysis confirms this hypothesis.
+We also find empirically that surviving returns are decreasing, which is interesting in the context of our model as it implies that the failure risk must decrease over time at a sufficiently high rate.
+Our model also shows that the optimal staging sequence depends on the value of the real option to abandon.
+We find in our data that the design of the financing rounds follows the optimal pattern predicted by our model: the investment size and the investment flow is increasing from one round to the next, and projects with a high initial estimate of the final value or an optimistic appraisal are likely to succeed with fewer rounds than less valuable or more risky projects.
+We show that information updates about the expected final value or the failure probability are incorporated in all subsequent investment decisions.
+The subsequent investment flows increase, and the number of subsequent investment rounds decrease, if the project's valuation is marked up.
 Our evidence shows that initially, investors seem to have little ability to predict the eventual probability of success, but have some forecasting ability about the final project value conditional on success.
-The design of the financing rounds follows the optimal pattern predicted by our model: the investment size and the investment flow is increasing from one round to the next, and projects with a high initial estimate of the final value or an optimistic appraisal are likely to succeed with fewer rounds than less valuable or more risky projects.
-As the project advances, frequently investors get information that leads them to reappraise the failure risk of the project.
-We show that such information updates lead them to adjust the investment path optimally: the subsequent investment flow as well as the size of each round and the number of subsequent rounds react in the way predicted by our model.
+As the project advances, investors appear to get more accurate information.
+We find that the subsequent investment flow as well as the size of each round and the number of subsequent rounds react in the way predicted by our model.

 Several possible extensions could be considered.
-In our theoretical analysis of interim learning, we focus exclusively on information arrival about the failure rate $\lambda$ and the subsequent empirical analysis underlines the importance of this type of interim learning.
-However, it is possible that the investors also learn about the expected final value Y of venture projects that they decide to undertake.
+In our analysis, we focus exclusively on information arrival about the failure rate $\lambda$ and the subsequent empirical analysis underlines the importance of this type of interim learning.
+However, it is possible that the investors also learn about the expected final value Y of venture projects.
 Changes in the expectations about future values could further address the phenomenon of fluctuations in the firms' values, a well-known phenomenon in venture financing (for example, acquisition values as well as IPO values fluctuate substantially according to market conditions).
 Finally, throughout the analysis we have assumed that the venture realizes a terminal value Y in a given terminal state K. But clearly, the timing of the exit and the associated value of the venture at the exit time are important decisions for the investors.
 Interesting additional predictions could be derived from such extensions that we leave for future research.